Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 3.

 S: No. No body in creation is conscious.
 So - going back to the way consciousness comes into creation - chemical affinity organizes larger orders, such as microorganisms or visible plants and animals, which give a so-called 'concrete' impression of consciousness.
 And consciousness comes most directly into creation in relation to human bodies, where consciousness can avail itself of an everything-covering language.
 Other species can only communicate their evaluations and their understanding of causality through their behaviour - so-called body-language - based on their existential needs.
 All they can do is accept the whole present creation as the only truth, without any possibility of being interested in its or their own body's background, or in a non-created, or past and future, reality.
 To have such an interest requires an everything-covering language, which can then be used in two basically different ways: either starting philosophical considerations about the background from the hypothesis of the existence, behind the created, illusorily existent creation, of a non-created reality - God, as a whole, in the way I propose - or, refusing that, accepting as the start for philosophical thinking only our objective and subjective, that is, mechanical or biological, or transcendental, experience of the created reality and people's interpretations of it.
 The consequence of this last is an authoritarian belief in one mystical God or pantheism or polytheism.
 These three types of tradition confused each other: in the case of theology, by only conceiving of God - the hypothesis of a non-created reality - as the creator of parts; or, in the case of pantheism, as the reproducer of himself in a mystical, transcendental way; or, in the case of polytheism, by being born and killed in a mystical succession.
 All of them are in contrast to my conception.

 What I say is that only the consciousness of the parts - that is, not the parts themselves, but only their ability to receive and express - comes, through created but invisible possibilities and connections, to the surface of the Earth.
-There it becomes - at its other end, as it were - connected to the ongoing creation of one 'concrete' body, beginning with fertilization, gradually developing, being born and continuing to develop.
-From a certain state of its creation - birth - we can use the body, as a free, created whole, for receiving and expressing, in a similar way to how nowadays we use the invisible connections of the latest cordless telephones as a whole, without being a part of them.
+There it becomes - at its other end, as it were - connected to the ongoing creation of one 'concrete' body, beginning with fertilization, then the gradual development of the embryo and foetus, followed by birth and the continued development of the body.
+From a certain state of its creation - birth - we can use the body, as a free, created whole, for receiving and expressing - in a way that is similar to the way nowadays we use the invisible connections of cordless and mobile phones: as a whole, without being a part of them.

 So with human beings this unlimited consciousness - which is not predetermined by existential needs as it is with animals - becomes communicable between human beings.
-You can't use human language in relation to animals, plants or minerals.
+You can't use human language in dealing with animals, plants or minerals.

 P: Why did you say a few minutes ago that consciousness 'must' come into creation in the way it does?